-Floor and walls 0.5W/(m2.K) Roof 0.3W/(m2.K)
+Floor and walls 0.5W/(m.K) Roof 0.3W/(m.K)

-The thermal transmittance (U) of all Swift Group residential park homes have lower U values then these.
+The thermal transmittance (U) of all Swift Group residential park homes have lower U values than these.
 (Lower U values = Warmer)

 Radiator valves

 Thermostatic radiator valves (TRV) are fitted to all bedroom radiators, to control the room temperature.